 This all sounds fine, and if we were to rewrite the paper beginning with this approach instead of the way we began two years ago, we might have done so, however, to incorporate any individual-specific covariance structure would require that we rebuild the dataset from raw data.
 Furthermore, this would preclude much of the data compression that we achieve by aggregating the data and computing regression results using frequency-weighted observations.
 To incorporate both the time effects and individual effects without aggregation would increase the size of the dataset by a factor of one thousand and would introduce a high degree of computational complexity.

-It is worth pointing out that measuring extremely small p-values is not problematic in itself: it is a natural consequence of the size of the dataset and the magnitude of the effect, under a consistent statistical test.
+It is worth pointing out that measuring extremely small p-values is not problematic in itself: it is a natural consequence of the size of the dataset and the magnitude of the effect under a consistent statistical test.
 If the effect is truly not zero, there is no limit on the magnitude of the t-statistics nor the p-values.
 The size of these p-values, however, does imply that the t-statistics are so large that unless an adjustment increased the standard errors by an order of magnitude, which is unlikely given our analysis mentioned above, the qualitative results would remain unchanged.

-Point 2.

 2. Introducing the MER highlights the importance of nonlinearity and a new dimension of heterogeneity of response to the Québec policy change.
 I like it a lot. a.
 I do not entirely understand how/why you defined the MER.
 It seems to be a marginal effect exclusively for males, as stated on line 352.
 If this is correct, then the MER in, for example, table 3 needs to be interpreted very carefully.
 It is a large negative number because it reflects only men, whereas the rest of the table reflects an average of men and women.
 This is not at all discussed in the text, …

-We chose a male in the MER for the pooled regression because they represent the vast majority of problematic drivers; recall from the paper’s statistics that females are much less likely to be high-point drivers.
+We chose a male in the MER for the pooled regression because they represent the vast majority of problematic drivers: recall from the paper’s statistics that females are much less likely to be high-point drivers.
 To calculate the MER, we chose to set the variable to either male or female and did not pick an intermediate value, which would not represent any driver that appears in the dataset.
 In response to a comment in Point 3 below, however, we removed the pooled results since the model is clearly misspecified and the interpretation of the MER is problematic.

 b.
 Moreover, the magnitude of the non-linearity of the patterns of results for the logit regression as seen in the MER suggests – at least in my view – that the linear probability model is probably misspecified (maybe the logit is too since only a very specific form on interaction is automatic to the logit distribution).
 It seems that it should have interactions between demerit points and age within each sex.
 Indeed, if you are fan of Angrist and Pischke (as in their Mostly Harmless Econometrics text and other writings) then you would probably want to “fully saturate” the model (at least in terms of age, points and gender) and do predictions and marginal effects based on a fully saturated model. …